ethanweems/ethanweems.github.io/index.md

 ---
 layout: page
-title: "About Me"
 ---
+## About Me
 I am an undergraduate mechanical engineering student at the University of Arkansas.
-I'm an avid chess player.. send me a challenge!
+I'm an avid chess player.. send me a [lichess.org/@/thatoneguy1475](challenge)!